-It takes many things to make your home function and there are many decisions to be made.
-Rolf Griffin Service Experts Heating & Air Conditioning is here to try and make one of those decisions a simpler one: furnace VS heat pump.
+It takes many things to make your home run and there are many decisions to be made.
+Rolf Griffin Service Experts is here to help make one of those decisions a simpler one: heat pump versus furnace.

 First thing first: where do you live?

-A heat pump and furnace can both be used to heat your home but a heat pump operates best when the standard winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with harsh winters or where the average winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.
+A heat pump and furnace can both be your home’s heating system but a heat pump operates best when the standard winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in an area with freezing winters or where the typical winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

-If you currently live in a region where you could go with either a heat pump or a furnace, there are some things to think about.
-Heat pumps are highly energy efficient since they use electricity to transfer heat from one area to another and do not actually have to generate heat themselves.
-They simply transfer heat that already exists from one zone to another, such as from outside your home to the inside of your home.
+If you currently live in a region where you could go with either a heat pump or a furnace, there are a few things to consider.
+Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one area to another and do not actually have to generate heat themselves.
+They simply move heat that already exists from one zone to another, such as from outside your home to within your home.

-Still not sure which heating system is right for you?
-No problem!
-Call Rolf Griffin Service Experts Heating & Air Conditioning at 260-557-1275 and we’ll come out to review your options and provide you a free in-home estimate.
+Still deciding which heating system is best for you?
+No worries!
+Call Rolf Griffin Service Experts at 260-557-1275 and we’ll come out to go over your options and provide you a complimentary in-home estimate.
 We look forward to hearing from you!